 3. Make sure no jobs are scheduled to run and stop all the Backup Exec Services on any other media servers that are being managed by this media server.

 4. Launch BEUtility and perform the steps in the following Technote:

 Please note: There may not be any inconsistencies at all in the database.
 Performing the steps in the Technote above is the best way to confirm this and to optimize the database.
 If all of the tasks in this document complete successfully and without errors, proceed with the upgrade.
 If there are any failures, contact Symantec Technical Support for further assistance.

 5. Make sure no other third party applications, such as a realtime virus scanner, are enabled or running (stop all third party, non-Windows Services if necessary), then launch the Backup Exec 11.x installation.
 Select the same options for the installation that are listed in the besernum.txt file.
 If any Product Activation Keys are listed, remove them, and click Next to go into evaluation mode.
 Continue to click Next and accept the defaults until the installation completes.
 Reboot if prompted.

 6. Launch the Backup Exec 11.x GUI.
 Confirm that all the jobs, selection lists, policies, media sets, hardware, etc... show properly.
 If so, close the GUI and proceed to step 7.
 If not, contact Symantec Technical Support for further assistance.

-7. Make sure, once again, that no other third party applications, such as a realtime virus scanner, are enabled or running (stop all third party, non-Windows Services if necessary), then launch the Backup Exec 2010 or 2010 R2 installation.
+7. Make sure, once again, that no other third party applications, such as a realtime virus scanner, are enabled or running (stop all third party, non-Windows Services if necessary), then launch the Backup Exec 2010 installation.
 Enter the Product Activation Keys, select the proper options, and click Next until the installation completes successfully.
 Run LiveUpdate to install all patches/updates when prompted.
 Reboot.

 Upgrading Backup Exec options on remote computers & Post-installation tasks